 “Then David came to Nob to Ahimelech the priest.
 And Ahimelech came to meet David, trembling, and said to him, “Why are you alone and no one with you?”
 And David said to Ahimelech the priest, “The king has charged me with the matter and said to me, ‘Let no one know anything of the matter about which I send you, and with which I have charged you.’
 I have made an appointment with the young men for such and such a place.”

 So, in this story, David is fleeing from King Saul.
-What happens in these verses is David comes to Nob and speaks with Ahimelech the priest, is that David is deceptive.
+What happens in 1 Samuel 21:1–2 is David comes to Nob and speaks with Ahimelech the priest, is that David is deceptive.
 And David lies here, saying that he’s on some official business for the king.
 And that lie, we find out later, will result in the deaths of Ahimelech as well as the priests at Nob.

 Might we in our own lives take sin as seriously as God does.

 So, this is a sobering passage when you think about it.
 Because, yes, David was in many ways a man after God’s own heart.
 At the same time, we see sinfulness, deception, lying, and evil in David.
 In his life that will lead to catastrophic consequences in others’ lives.

 Here it’s Ahimelech, the other priests at Nob.
 Later it will be Bathsheba’s husband, Uriah.
 And others will follow after that.
 We cannot overestimate the effects of sin in our lives.
 The effects here of lying, of deception, of a lack of honesty.